supplementing for lung health:

-If you’re into natural medicines, you might already be familiar with glutathione, or it’s more famous precursor, N-acetyl-cysteine.
+If you’re into natural medicine, you might already be familiar with glutathione, or its more famous precursor, N-acetyl-cysteine.
 Or maybe you’ve never heard either of these strange words.
-Either way, now would be a good time to tune in.
+Either way, these are powerful tools for supporting healthy lungs.

 What is glutathione?